 The organisers had also secured an apartment for us, its owners having agreed to vacate it for the duration of our visit in exchange for a reasonable rent.
 We pulled up to the apartment building and began to unload our luggage.
 On a plot of muddy earth opposite the building stood a playground, its swing sets hanging empty, each swing broken from its chain.
 The driver cautioned us to speak no English anywhere in the vicinity of the flat, especially in the entrance or on the stairwell.
 We were asked to ensure no windows were ever opened.
 The owners feared repercussions from their neighbours should they learn they’d let out their home to foreigners, and had made this request a condition of our rental agreement.
 We climbed the stairs in silence and entered a two-bedroom apartment with a small lounge and kitchenette.
 Dropping off our luggage, we quietly descended the dark staircase to the street, where Dmitry waited to drive us to the exhibition hall.

 The Moscow Central House of the Artists on Krimsky Val is an enormous brutalist cube of a building overlooking the Moscow River, opposite Gorky Park.
 With 27 halls and 60 galleries, its exhibition schedule keeps the staff busy year round, and our exhibition was just another of the countless shows they produce annually.
-But their public relations team had done an impressive job, and Alek and Mark’s exhibition had been the focus of numerous television programmes, it had appeared in the national news for several days running, and the numbers of visitors to the museum as a result had been staggering.
-We were met by Vladimir, the director of Le Chat Gallery — who seemed to have some connection with the museum— and the rest of the staff with a glass of sweet sparkling wine.
+But their public relations team had done an impressive job and Alek and Mark’s exhibition had been the focus of numerous television programmes, it had appeared in the national news for several days running, and as a result the numbers of visitors to the museum had been staggering.
+We were met by Vladimir, the director of Le Chat Gallery —who seemed to have some connection with the museum— and the rest of the staff with a glass of sweet sparkling wine.
 Chanting Na Zdorovie! after the obligatory toasts, we were taken down several corridors, past other exhibitions, to two separate, adjacent halls, where each artist’s work was hung and lit.
-A closing reception had been scheduled a week hence, and until then, we were free to explore the city at will.
+A finissage reception had been scheduled a week hence, and until then, we were free to explore the city at will.

 Alek was profoundly moved to discover that his work had relevance in Russian artistic circles.
 After sixteen years in exile, he thought he’d have slipped into obscurity, but the media, the curators and the art community received him with solemn respect, recalling his pivotal rôle in the “dissident” art exhibitions of the seventies and showing him books published by art historians on the artistic activities of the period, where his works were prominently featured.
-He was especially gratified to see the appearance of an old friend and colleague from the days he taught art at the Tavricheskaya Art School in Leningrad.
-Vsevolod Semionovich Grigoriev, affectionately known as Seva, had learnt of Alek’s show from a news bulletin on State TV and his journey by train from Chechnya, where he lived, had taken him three days, and the two embraced with tears of joy.
+He was especially gratified to see the appearance of Seva, an old friend and colleague from the days he taught art at the Tavricheskaya Art School in Leningrad, who had learnt of Alek’s show from a news bulletin on State TV.
+His journey by train from Chechnya, where he lived, had taken him three days, and the two embraced with tears of joy.
 Over the course of the afternoon we spent hours fielding questions about the state of the art world in the West, a subject which the Russians, in these early days of glasnost, were curious to learn.
-Amongst the many people we met was Tenghiz Mirzashvili, a Georgian artist (1934-2008) who painted in a naïf style and would generously share his time over the next week to introduce us to the Moscow art scene.
+Amongst the many people we met was Tenghiz Mirzashvili (1934-2008), a Georgian artist who painted in a naïf style and would generously share his time over the next week to introduce us to the Moscow art scene.

 “I don’t know,” the kind babushka replied.
 “But whatever it is, I’m sure I can use it!”